urbanjost/M_intrinsics/docs/intrinsics.md

    ! xlocal=merge(x,0,present(x)) !
 NO!!

    !
-We can pass it to another procedure if and only if the ! other procedue declares the argument as optional as well. call tattle('optional argument x',x) end function
+We can pass it to another procedure if and only if the ! other procedure declares the argument as optional as well. call tattle('optional argument x',x) end function